What Is RSO Best For?

 There are a few different ways to ingest RSO.
 It typically comes in a syringe without a needle, so that you can take it orally or topically.
 It can be taken as a tincture, concentrate, edible, and more.

 Orally is the most common method for consuming RSO, as the THC will be at its most psychoactive.
-You can apply RSO topically to treat conditions such as skin cancer, by placing the drops on the affected areas.
+You can apply RSO topically to help treat conditions such as skin cancer by placing the drops on the affected areas.
 There are also RSO capsules and suppositories, which are the most bioavailable method of oil.

 Some might ask if they can smoke RSO, but this is not very effective.
 RSO extracts all the components of the cannabis plant and includes fats, lipids, and chlorophyll.
 This means that the smoking experience will not be very suitable or enjoyable.